hodefoting/gedl/README.md

     B.mp4 45 123

-The output settings  for video-width, video-height and fps have been detected from the first video clip - gedl works well if all clips have the same fps.
+The output settings  for video-width, video-height and fps have been detected from the first video clip - gcut works well if all clips have the same fps.

 After each clip a gegl image processing chain following the format documented at http://gegl.org/gegl-chain.html